TheJurmikDev/Python-Start/README.md

    Example of basic arithmetic operations with functions.

 3. **Conditions (`condition`)**
-   Use of `if-else` to check variable values.
+   Use of `if & elif & else` to check variable values.

 4. **Loops (`counter`, `whileloop`, `forloop`)**
    - Infinite loop with `break`.